Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Chipotle’s recent “Chipotle for Real” campaign was developed entirely in-house (Image source)

-External agencies are better than internal ones when it comes to sheer skills and market knowledge.
+An external marketing agency is better when it comes to sheer skills and market knowledge.
 However, they can struggle to understand your brand and its problems.

 My recommendation is that you should use your internal creative team for work that doesn’t need to be cutting edge or skill-intensive - say, social media posts.
 For big budget work that needs to be on-trend, stick to specialized external agencies.